Wowodys/Wowodys/README.md

 I have 3.5 projects currently available. and will update regularly.

+All projects on this GitHub are my own work.

 - AMU firmware (and probe firmware)

 - AMU rotation calculator tool